syncfusion-content/winui-docs/winui/Cartesian-Charts/DataLabels.md

 ---
 layout: post
-title: Data labels in WinUI Cartesian Chart control | Syncfusion
+title: Data labels in WinUI Chart control | Syncfusion
-description: This section explains about how to configure the data labels and its features in WinUI Cartesian Chart (SfCartesianChart).
+description: This section explains about how to configure the data labels and its features in WinUI Chart (SfCartesianChart).
 platform: WinUI
 control: SfCartesianChart
 documentation: ug